torproject/torspec/proposals/316-flashflow.md

 The measure commands are:

 ```
-0 -- MSM_PARAMS    [forward]
+0 -- MEAS_PARAMS    [forward]
-1 -- MSM_PARAMS_OK [backward]
+1 -- MEAS_PARAMS_OK [backward]
-2 -- MSM_ECHO      [forward and backward]
+2 -- MEAS_ECHO      [forward and backward]
-3 -- MSM_BG        [backward]
+3 -- MEAS_BG        [backward]
-4 -- MSM_ERR       [forward and backward]
+4 -- MEAS_ERR       [forward and backward]
 ```

 Forward cells are sent from the measurer/coordinator to the relay.
 Backward cells are sent from the relay to the measurer/coordinator.

-MSM_PARAMS and MSM_PARAMS_OK are used during the pre-measurement stage to tell the target what to expect and for the relay to positively acknowledge the message.
-MSM_ECHO cells are the measurement traffic;
+MEAS_PARAMS and MEAS_PARAMS_OK are used during the pre-measurement stage to tell the target what to expect and for the relay to positively acknowledge the message.
+MEAS_ECHO cells are the measurement traffic;
 the measurer generates them, sends them to the target, and the target echos them back.
-The target send a MSM_BG cell once per second to report the amount of background traffic it is handling.
-MSM_ERR cells are used to signal to the other party that there has been some sort of problem and that the measurement should be aborted.
+The target send a MEAS_BG cell once per second to report the amount of background traffic it is handling.
+MEAS_ERR cells are used to signal to the other party that there has been some sort of problem and that the measurement should be aborted.
 These measure commands are described in more detail in the next section.

-The only cell that sometimes undergoes cell encryption is MSM_ECHO; no other cell ever gets cell encrypted.
+The only cell that sometimes undergoes cell encryption is MEAS_ECHO; no other cell ever gets cell encrypted.
 (All cells are transmitted on a regular TLS-wrapped OR connection; that encryption still exists.)

-The relay "decrypts" MSM_ECHO cells before sending them back to the measurer; this mirrors the way relays decrypt/encrypt RELAY_DATA cells in order to induce realistic cryptographic CPU load.
-The measurer usually skips encrypting MSM_ECHO cells to reduce its own CPU load;
+The relay "decrypts" MEAS_ECHO cells before sending them back to the measurer; this mirrors the way relays decrypt/encrypt RELAY_DATA cells in order to induce realistic cryptographic CPU load.
+The measurer usually skips encrypting MEAS_ECHO cells to reduce its own CPU load;
 however, to verify the relay is actually correctly decrypting all cells, the measurer will choose random outgoing cells, encrypt them, remember the ciphertext, and verify the corresponding incoming cell matches.

 ### Pre-Measurement Handshaking/Starting a Measurement

-The coordinator connects to the target relay and sends it a MSM_PARAMS cell.
+The coordinator connects to the target relay and sends it a MEAS_PARAMS cell.
 If the target is unwilling to be measured at this time or if the coordinator didn't use a TLS certificate that the target trusts, it responds with an error cell and closes the connection.
 Otherwise it checks that the parameters of the measurement are acceptable (e.g. the version is acceptable, the duration isn't too long, etc.).
-If the target is happy, it sends a MSM_PARAMS_OK, otherwise it sends a MSM_ERR and closes the connection.
+If the target is happy, it sends a MEAS_PARAMS_OK, otherwise it sends a MEAS_ERR and closes the connection.

-Upon learning the IP addresses of the measurers from the coordinator in the MSM_PARAMS cell, the target whitelists their IPs in its DoS detection subsystem until the measurement ends (successfully or otherwise), at which point the whitelist is cleared.
+Upon learning the IP addresses of the measurers from the coordinator in the MEAS_PARAMS cell, the target whitelists their IPs in its DoS detection subsystem until the measurement ends (successfully or otherwise), at which point the whitelist is cleared.

-Upon receiving a MSM_PARAMS_OK from the target, the coordinator will instruct the measurers to open their TCP connections with the target.
-If the coordinator or any measurer receives a MSM_ERR, it reports the error to the coordinator and considers the measurement a failure.
+Upon receiving a MEAS_PARAMS_OK from the target, the coordinator will instruct the measurers to open their TCP connections with the target.
+If the coordinator or any measurer receives a MEAS_ERR, it reports the error to the coordinator and considers the measurement a failure.
 It is also a failure if any measurer is unable to open at least half of its TCP connections with the target.

-The payload of MSM_PARAMS cells [XXX more may need to be added]:
+The payload of MEAS_PARAMS cells [XXX more may need to be added]:

 ```
 - version       [1 byte]
-- msm_duration  [1 byte]
+- meas_duration  [1 byte]
 - num_measurers [1 byte]
 - measurer_info [num_measurers times]
   - ipv4_addr   [4 bytes]
   - num_conns   [2 bytes]
 ```

-version dictates how this MSM_PARAMS cell shall be parsed. msm_duration is the duration, in seconds, that the actual measurement will last. num_measurers is how many measurer_info structs follow.
+version dictates how this MEAS_PARAMS cell shall be parsed. meas_duration is the duration, in seconds, that the actual measurement will last. num_measurers is how many measurer_info structs follow.
 For each measurer, the ipv4_addr it will use when connecting to the target is provided, as is num_conns, the number of TCP connections that measurer will open with the target.
-Future versions of FlashFlow and MSM_PARAMS will use TLS certificates instead of IP addresses.
+Future versions of FlashFlow and MEAS_PARAMS will use TLS certificates instead of IP addresses.

-MSM_PARAMS_OK has no payload: it's just padding bytes to make the cell 514 bytes long.
+MEAS_PARAMS_OK has no payload: it's just padding bytes to make the cell 514 bytes long.

-The payload of MSM_ECHO cells:
+The payload of MEAS_ECHO cells:

 ```
 - arbitrary bytes [max to fill up 514 byte cell]
 ```

-The payload of MSM_BG cells:
+The payload of MEAS_BG cells:

 ```
 - second        [1 byte]